yamibuy/curiefense/CONTRIBUTING.md

 providing any feedback that would help making the community stronger, and processes easier for everyone.

-# 📑 Contributing with code
+# 👩‍💻 Contributing With Code

-Curiefense follows a very simple process that is referred to as the [Github Flow](https://guides.github.com/introduction/flow/).
+Curiefense follows a very simple process that is referred to as the [GitHub Flow](https://guides.github.com/introduction/flow/).
 The goal for this flow is to provide the least amount of steps and friction to contribute to curiefense.
 Here is the flow described in bullet points:

-1. Fork the repo.
+1. Fork the repo
 1. Create a branch
-1. Create your PR.
+1. Create your PR

 At this point, you will see the following happening on your PR: